Bh4vay/ComicVala/README.md

 ## Usage
 1. Open the website and scroll to experience smooth animations.
-2. lick on **Try Now** and hence enter a prompt to generate an AI-powered comic.
+2. Click on **Phi2** or **Tinyllama** and hence enter a prompt to generate an AI-powered comic.
-3. The **LLM** will generate a comic script, and **Stable Diffusion** will create corresponding images.
+3. Choose the number of panels to be generated as well as the type of images you want.
+Eg.: Anime, Classic, Noir etc.
-4. Click on buttons to explore interactive elements.
+4. The **LLM** will generate a comic script, and **Stable Diffusion** will create corresponding images.
 5. Enjoy the AI-powered comic generation feature!

 ## License